Investigation of water transport in porous solid systems and the associated changes in their mechanical properties

 Various methods are used to investigate the material properties of wood pellets with different water content.
 A defined water content is realized using a climate chamber (ICH110 by Memmert GmbH & Co.
 KG).
 Subsequently, mechanical properties, such as pellet density (Micromeritics 1305), coefficient of restitution and modulus of elasticity (Texture Analyzer TA.XTPlus), which are important for numerical models (DEM), will be determined.
 In addition to the studies of the mechanical properties, it is also necessary to understand the diffuse transport of water within a pellet and the pellet bulk.
 Sorption isotherms provide information about the diffuse transport of water vapor in a porous material.

-Figure 1 shows sigmoid shaped adsorption curves, which can be classified as type II according to the classification of van der Waals sorption isotherms.
-It can be seen that the equilibrium water content in wood pellets depends more on the humidity than on the temperature.
-Further experiments are carried out to investigate the capillary water transport and the water distribution in the pellets and the pellet bulk.
-In the end, a predictive model will be obtained, which describes the mass transfer in the silo in dependence on the surrounding conditions.
-Furthermore, the drain process of a pellet bulk from the storage by means of different conveyor systems, e.g. by screw conveyors, will be investigated in detail.
-Screw conveyors are placed in different positions into the bulk.
-The torque as a function of the filling configuration is used to quantify the conveying properties.
-To estimate the delivery rate, the mass flow of the pellets and the
+Figure 1 shows sigmoidal adsorption curves that can be classified as type II according to the van der Waals sorption isotherm classification.
+It can be seen that the equilibrium water content in wood pellets depends more on humidity than on temperature.
+Further experiments will be conducted to investigate the capillary water transport and water distribution in the pellets and the pellet bulk.
+In addition, the discharge process of a pellet bulk from the silo by means of a screw conveyor, will be investigated in more detail.
+For this purpose, a silo with a screw conveyor was constructed and a corresponding design implemented in the DEM framework Musen.
+Using the Bonded Particle Model, pellets are defined as cylindrical agglomerates with specific properties calibrated with the data from experiments.

-actual utilization of the maximum possible delivery volume of pellets can be determined.
 Since measuring access in submerged systems is generally more difficult, DEM (Discrete Element Method) simulations will be used to gain an understanding of the relationships between the various system effects such as the segregation of small fines during the discharge process.